 In April 2015, the FASB issued ASU 2015-03, Interest - Imputation of Interest, which requires that debt issuance costs related to a recognized debt liability be presented in the balance sheet as a direct deduction from the carrying amount of that debt liability, consistent with debt discounts.
 The recognition and measurement guidance for debt issuance costs are not affected by this update.
-The ASU is effective for the year beginning January 1, 2016 and requires using a retrospective approach.
+This standard is to become effective for the Company on January 1, 2016 and requires using a retrospective approach.
 The Company does not expect the adoption of ASU 2015-03 to have a material impact on the Company's consolidated financial statements.

 In April 2015, the FASB issued ASU No. 2015-05 Customer's Accounting for Fees Paid in a Cloud Computing Arrangement, which provides specific guidance on the recognition of fees paid by a customer for cloud computing arrangements as either the acquisition of a software license or a service contract.
-This standard is effective for fiscal years, and for interim periods within those fiscal years, beginning after Dec.
-15, 2015.
-The company is currently evaluating the impact this guidance will have on the consolidated financial statements and related disclosures.
+This standard is to become effective for the Company on January 1, 2016.
+The Company is currently evaluating the impact this guidance will have on the consolidated financial statements and related disclosures.